pingidentity/pingidentity-devops-getting-started/12-docker-swarm/README.md

 * basic1.yaml        - Deploy PingDirectory in a stack with mounted out volume
 * basic2.yaml        - Deploy PingDirectory in a stack with mounted in/out volumes
-* basic3.yaml        - Deploy PingDirectory in a stack with extenally mounted volumes
+* basic3.yaml        - Deploy PingDirectory in a stack with externally mounted volumes
 * fullstack.yaml     - Deploy PingFederate, PingDirectory, PingDataConsole and PingAccess in a networked stack
 * simple-sync.yaml   - Deploy PingDirectory, PingDataSync and PingDataConsole in a networked stack

 ## HowTo
-Ensure that you have started docker swarm before deploying the stack by running:
+Ensure that you have started Docker Swarm before deploying the stack by running:

 `docker swarm init`

-There are a 2 shell scripts that can be used to start and cleanup the example swarms.
+There are two shell scripts that can be used to start and cleanup the example swarms.

 ### swarm-start.sh
-Used to start the stack in docker swarm environment.
+Used to start the stack in Docker Swarm environment.

 ```
 Usage: swarm-start.sh <stack-name>.yaml